solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.7/azure-notebooks/README.md

 # Quickstart Overview

 In this quickstart, you will start with a model that was trained using Automated Machine Learning.
 Learn how to use the Azure ML Python SDK to register, package, and deploy the trained model to Azure Container Instance as a scoring web service.
 Finally, test the deployed model (1) by make direct calls on service object, (2) by calling the service end point (Scoring URI) over http.

+## Before you begin

+Confirm that you have completed quickstart: [quickstart-1.0](../../quickstart-1.0/azure-notebooks-setup) for Azure Notebooks before you begin.

+## Open Notebook for this Quickstart
+1. Within Azure Notebooks navigate to `aml-python-sdk->starter-artifacts->python-notebooks->07-aml-deployment`.
+2. Open `deployment-with-AML.ipynb`.
+This is the Python notebook you will step thru executing in this lab.

+### Follow the instructions within the notebook to complete the lab